Solid HarmoniE: 1998–2000: Goodman's second departure, Graham's departure and disbandment

 Goodman left once again and then joined R&B girl group Honeyz.
 Graham also left and pursued a solo career.
 After their departures, Onslow and Cariera decided to stay with Solid Harmonie and went back to Orlando, Florida in 1999 where they had several successful tours.
 Soon Puerto Rican Jenilca Franchesca Giusti joined the band in 1999 after an audition held in Cariera's hometown Orlando, Florida and started briefly recording for the second studio album.
 The new Solid Harmonie trio was on the cover of TeenFaces magazine on its October issue.
 Their second album was never released as they could not come to an agreement with their record label, or find a new one once they were without a label.
 After legal issues, the group lost their recording contract and disbanded.
-The band eventually disbanded in the early 2000 to embark on solo careers.
+The band eventually disbanded in the early 2000s to embark on solo careers.

 2014–present: "Circus" and Two

 In 2014, Solid HarmoniE released a single, "Circus", with the lineup of Graham, Onslow and Cariera.
-However, they did not release any further singles and no album materialised.
+However, they did not release any further singles, and no album materialised.

 In February 2022, a newly mastered version of Solid HarmoniE's shelved second album (recorded by Onslow, Cariera and Giusti) was released under the title Two.
 This included the tracks "Make Me" (later recorded by Jennifer Paige), "World Without You" (originally recorded by Trine Rein and later by Wild Orchid and Tammin), "Over the Edge" (later recorded by 3 of Hearts) and "Intuition" (later recorded by Liz).

-In the beginning of April 2025 Graham, Onslow and Cariera announced on Dutch national radio station Qmusic the official comeback of Solid HarmoniE.
+At the beginning of April 2025, Graham, Onslow and Cariera announced on Dutch national radio station Qmusic the official comeback of Solid HarmoniE.
 Also, there will be released new music as well as new performances coming up.
 Solid HarmoniE now is under exclusive management by Dutch Entertainment Group and Milestone Bookings.

+On the 27th of November 2025 a brand new single 'Once Again It's Christmas'was released on Solid HarmoniE Records.
+This was followed by the single 'The Last Time' in june 2026, a cover of the Swedish girl group Sheelah.